liushb9/liushb9.github.io/_pages/about.md

 About me
 ======
-Hi there👋,I'm Shengbang Liu🧑‍🚀, an undergraduate student in the School of [Computer Science and Engineering](https://cse.sysu.edu.cn/) at [Sun Yat-sen University](https://www.sysu.edu.cn/)🎓.
-I am currently interning at the [HMI Lab](https://pku-hmi-lab.github.io/HMI-Web/research.html) and Simple Robots, supervised by Prof. [Shanghang Zhang](https://www.shanghangzhang.com/).
-During my undergraduate studies, I am also fortunate to be mentored by Prof. [Weishi Zheng](https://isee-ai.cn/~zhwshi/) in the [Intelligence Science and System Lab (iSEE)](https://isee-ai.cn/#/home)🌟.
-My research interests mainly include Embodied AI🤖,Multimodal Large Models🧠 and Computer Vision👀.
+Hi there! 👋 I'm Shengbang Liu 🧑‍🚀, an undergraduate student in the School of Computer Science and Engineering at Sun Yat-sen University 🎓.

+Currently, I am a research intern at HMI Lab and Simple Robots, supervised by Prof. Shanghang Zhang.
+I am also privileged to be mentored by Prof. Weishi Zheng at the Intelligence Science and System Lab (iSEE) 🌟 during my undergraduate studies.

-My passion lies in the exploring🤩, the creating💡, and the exhilarating feeling of what's next🚀!
+My research interests primarily focus on Robotic Manipulation 🤖, with the goal of developing generalizable, versatile, and robust robot agents.
+I am also exploring Reinforcement Learning 🍭 and Multimodal Large Models 🧠.

+I am driven by a passion for exploration 🤩, the joy of creation 💡, and the excitement of what comes next! 🚀

 Publication
 ======
-- Video2Act: A Dual-System Video Diffusion Policy with Robotic Spatio-Motional Modeling
+- Video2Act: A Dual-System Video Diffusion Policy with Robotic Spatio-Motional Modeling (submitted to CVPR2026)
-- Decomposed Object Manipulation via Dual-Actor Policy
+- Decomposed Object Manipulation via Dual-Actor Policy (submitted to ICRA2026)

 Education
 ======